imarevic/personal_page/notes.md

 - Conjecture: Acceptance of something being true on the basis of another thing.
 - Suspicions, presumptions, conjectures and facts joined together in proof of some conclusion are valid arguments.

-Thus Baldus realized that at full-proof can be arrived at through argumentation (i.e. application of what we nowadays call logic).
+Thus, Baldus realized that at full-proof can be arrived at through argumentation (i.e. application of what we nowadays call logic).
 It is important to note that the Glossators and Postglossators arrived at this without the formal use of mathematics or probability theory (see Franklins book: Science of Conjecture: Evidence and Probability before Pascal).

 ----